Synapse (SYN) Price: Price Index and Live Chart | The Block

-Synapse (SYN) currently has a price of $0.45 and is up 1.27% over the last 24 hours.
-The cryptocurrency is ranked 360 with a market cap of $84.9M.
-Over the last 24 hours, it saw $34M of trading volume.
+Synapse (SYN) currently has a price of £0.34 and is down -3.21% over the last 24 hours.
+The cryptocurrency is ranked 376 with a market cap of £64.2M.
+Over the last 24 hours, it saw £28M of trading volume.
 The token has a circulating supply of 190.1M tokens out of a total supply of 184.9M tokens.

 Synapse (SYN) is a cryptocurrency token that operates on a decentralized network called the Synapse platform.
 Developed by a team of blockchain enthusiasts, Synapse aims to facilitate secure and transparent transactions by leveraging the power of blockchain technology.
 The token serves as a means of exchange within the Synapse ecosystem, enabling users to seamlessly transfer value, access services, and participate in decentralized applications.
 With a focus on efficiency and scalability, Synapse strives to provide a reliable infrastructure for various industries, fostering innovation and improving traditional processes.